-Comm .
-Para Comment type Comment Explanation Country no. no. confirmed only from the United States and is seems highly likely that all invasive populations outside the United States are L. huidobrensis as now taxonomically defined (Scheffer and Lewis, 2001; Scheffer et al. , 2001; Takano et al. , 2008; Lonsdale, 2011).
+Com m. no. Para. no. Comment type Comment Explanation Country SC Responses highly likely that all invasive populations outside the United States are L. huidobrensis as now taxonomically defined (Scheffer and Lewis, 2001; Scheffer et al., 2001; Takano et al., 2008; Lonsdale, 2011).
 L. huidobrensis is highly polyphagous and has been recorded from 14 plant families (Spencer, 1990).
-The most economically important crops it attacks are sugar beets, spinach, peas, beans, potatoes add herbs and ornamental (most commonly gypsophila; rarely carnations and chrysanthemums) add eryngium , solidago and Dahlia (Spencer, 1989), as well as lupins, field peas and broad beans.
-9. 11 Editorial Liriomyza trifolii, also originally from North, Central and South America, has been spread to large parts of Europe, Africa, Asia and the Pacific, most likely as the result of trade in Chrysanthemum cuttings (Martinez and Etienne, 2002; EPPO, 2009; Lonsdale, 2011; CABI, 2013).
+The most economically important crops it attacks are sugar beets, spinach, peas, beans, potatoes add herbs and ornamental (most commonly gypsophila; rarely carnations and chrysanthemums) add eryngium, solidago and Dahlia (Spencer, 1989), as well as lupins, field peas and broad beans. suggested plant groups are not major hosts of L. huidobrensis 9.
+11 Editorial Liriomyza trifolii, also originally from North, Central and South America, has been spread to large parts of Europe, Africa, Asia and the Pacific, most likely as the result of trade in Chrysanthemum cuttings (Martinez and Etienne, 2002; EPPO, 2009; Lonsdale, 2011; CABI, 2013).
 It is highly polyphagous and has been recorded from 25 plant families (Spencer, 1990).
 The most economically important crops it attacks are beans, celery, chrysanthemums, cucumbers, gerberas, gypsophila, lettuce, onions, potatoes and tomatoes (Spencer, 1989), as well as peanuts, groundnuts, soybeans, lentils, lupins, broad beans and chickpeas.
-The reference EPPO 2009 is not included in the reference list The EPPO Secretariat was not able to identify a possible reference that could match the text European Union 10.
-12 Editorial A further (fifth) species, L. strigata ,is closely related to both L. bryoniae and L. huidobrensis , and is as such a species that a diagnostician must be able to eliminate when seeking to positively identify the four quarantine species.
+The reference EPPO 2009 is not included in the reference list The EPPO Secretariat was not able to identify a possible reference that could match the text European Union Incorporated 10.
+12 Editorial A further (fifth) species, L. strigata , is closely related to both L. bryoniae and L. huidobrensis , and is as such a species that a diagnostician must be able to eliminate when seeking to positively identify the four quarantine species.
 L. strigata is an Eurasian species (Pitkin et al. (2013) quoting Spencer (1976), Dempewolf (2001), Ellis (2013) and Pape et al. (2013)).
 The eastern borders of its distribution are not clearly defined, but the range extends beyond the Ural Mountains (Spencer, 1976) and it has been doubtfully recorded in Southeast Asia (Dempewolf, 2004).
 It is highly polyphagous, having been recorded from 29 plant families worldwide (Spencer, 1990).
-Minor edit in first sentence - "an" should be "a" Canada 11.
-12 Editorial A further (fifth) species, L. strigata ,is closely related to both L. bryoniae and L. huidobrensis , and is as such a Regarding 'Pitkin et al. (2013)' : The reference is dated 2014 but using the link the page is dated 2015- European Union
+Minor edit in first sentence - "an" should be "a" Canada Incorporated 11.
+12 Editorial A further (fifth) species, L. strigata ,is closely related to both L. bryoniae and L. huidobrensis , and is as such a species that a diagnostician must be able to eliminate when seeking to positively identify the four quarantine Regarding 'Pitkin et al. (2013)': The reference is dated 2014 but using the link the page is dated 2015-05-31.
+European Union Modified.
+Corrected to in text